woosal1337/blog/web-app/source/_posts/type-conversions.md

 ---
-title: type conversions
+title: Type Conversions
 date: 2021-09-02 11:41:56
 tags: py, python
 ---

-# introduction
+# Introduction

-- as programmers, we are most likely aware that the programming is about `getting/fetching data`, `manipulating it`, and finally `returning` the format, which would like to be acquired. working with various and multiple data types might get us frustrated due to the Error examples, which are shown below
+- As programmers, we are most likely aware that the programming is about `getting/fetching data`, `manipulating it`, and finally `returning` the format, which would like to be acquired.
+Working with various and multiple data types might get us frustrated due to the Error examples, which are shown below

 - `type conversions` help to resolve these kind of issues very easily, about which this article is about

-- p.s the `input()` function in python gets all the input does not matter what in `string` format. so, if you are looking to get `integer`, `float`, or other type of data from the user, you might be required to manipulate it by one of the according `type conversion`s
+- p.s The `input()` function in python gets all the input does not matter what in `string` format. so, if you are looking to get `integer`, `float`, or other type of data from the user, you might be required to manipulate it by one of the according `type conversion`s

-# errors
+# Errors

 ```python
 >>> print(1 + "1")